 “The original idea [for this center] has far exceeded our wildest dreams,” Mrs. Stone said.
 “Every time I come here I’m more amazed by what’s going on and the amount of art and technology that is produced here.
 I know Howie would be very happy about all the artwork going on here and he’s always here in spirit.”

 It Takes a Village

 Harriet thanked many of the people involved in the development of ArTech from its conceptual beginnings.
-Charlotte Diaz, Director of the Howie Stone Adult Day Center, was commended for providing a home for ArTech and ensuring its stability.
+Charlotte Diaz, Director of the Howie Stone Day Services, was commended for providing a home for ArTech and ensuring its stability.
 New and adaptive technologies have made ArTech unique at AHRC NYC, so Harriet also thanked Philip Proctor, Director of Individualized Technology Strategies, and his team of Technology Deployment Specialists/Trainers, Charles Umaña, Carol Ryklin, and Glenna Sasiadek.

 Dhanashree Dhanni Gadiyar, ArTech’s Project Coordinator, recognized a number of Art Consultants who have worked closely with artists of all abilities over the past year: Innocent Obi, Ben Granoff, Maeve D’Arcy and OluSeyi Adebanjo.
 She also mentioned many community artists and organizations who partnered with ArTech, including Westchester Square Art Center, Kelly Street Garden, William’s Café, and Evan Bishop and Katori Walker from 320 Body Art.
 Finally, she called out many of the artists whose work has formed the foundation of success that ArTech is built on.